ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/navigation_structures.md

   external_url: https://github.com/example/project
 ```

-The sidebar also allows you to specify a sidebar title, version and title url using following syntax:
+The sidebar also allows you to specify a sidebar title, version and title URL using the following syntax:

 ```yml